-We have not received a 100% response from our Supplier Group.
+For the year ended December 31, 2015, we have an 89% response rate from our Supplier Group.
 Some of our suppliers provided country of origin information via the CMRT at the company level, representing the suppliers' entire product lines, and generally did not limit their responses to products they supplied to us.
 Some suppliers did not provide any information.
-Due to incompleteness of response information and because of our position in the supply chain, for the 2014 reporting year, we are unable to identify with certainty the origin of Conflict Minerals in our products.
+Due to incompleteness of response information and because of our position in the supply chain, for the 2015 reporting year, we are unable to identify with certainty the origin of Conflict Minerals in our products.